owid/owid-grapher/site/README.md

 ### Gotchas

+#### Updating images

 If an image has changed since we last uploaded it to S3 (e.g. a new version has been uploaded, or its description has changed) we'll re-upload the file to S3.
 This happens even if you're only previewing a document that references the image, regardless of whether or not you re-publish it.

 This means that any other documents that reference the image will use the updated version during the next bake, even if they haven't been republished.
-This seemed preferable to tracking version state and having to manually update every article when you want to update an image.
+This seemed preferable to tracking version state and having to manually update every article whenever you update an image.

+#### Refreshing a database

+If you are refreshing your environment's database by importing a database dump from prod, the prod `images` table may make claims about the existence of files in your environment's S3 folder that aren't true, which will lead to 403 errors when trying to bake.

+In this project's root Makefile, we have a make command (`make sync-images`) that runs `s3cmd sync` from prod to your environment to solve this problem.
+Make sure your [s3cmd is configured correctly](https://docs.digitalocean.com/products/spaces/reference/s3cmd/) before running it.